ECbball333/sdwan-lab-eve-ng/notes/phase-0.5-root-ca.md

 This method avoids the need for external tools like OpenSSL or Cisco’s public PKI, and works well in an isolated lab environment.

 ---
-## 🔐 Step 2 – Configure the Local CA Server

-In this step, I configured the IOSv router (running IOS 15.7.3) to act as a local Root Certificate Authority (CA) using the `crypto pki server` command set.
-This CA will sign CSRs for my SD-WAN controllers.

----

-### 2.1 Generate RSA Key Pair
+2.1 Generate RSA Key Pair
 Generate a 2048-bit RSA key that the CA server will use to sign controller certificates: crypto key generate rsa label PKI modulus 2048